johnmcd-ff/LoPy/README.md

 2 x cases

 Connect the LoPy board to the expansion board.
 Take note of orientation: Insert the module on the expansion board with the reset button pointing in the same direction as the USB connector.
-Fit the antenna tail coax to the case using the lock washer and nut supplied.
+Fit the antenna pigtail coax to the case using the lock washer and nut supplied.
 It's important to connect the antenna to the LoPy to prevent damage to the RF circuit from an unmatched output.
+Hold the small connector carefully, line up with the pcb and push firmly.

 ![LoPy antenna](https://cloud.githubusercontent.com/assets/22086010/22408123/4312cc22-e6d8-11e6-88db-7b913c20b825.JPG)

 ![LoPy antenna close](https://cloud.githubusercontent.com/assets/22086010/22408122/430dc718-e6d8-11e6-9ef1-57e8a7c46c44.JPG)

-Connect the
+ I've also used a cable tie to hold the pigtail to the case as a strain relief.